 The DMC Plan mentions that each of the sub-districts should have a cohesive set of materials, branding and site furnishings.
 This should give each sub-district a unique identity and help visitors orient themselves.
-Wayfinding signage is another important feature to create this vision of Downtown Rochester becoming a destination for patients throughout the world.
-The idea of creating a new identity for this district has been discussed even before the DMC plans were made public.
-The community conversations that occurred presented the name "Midtown" and some businesses started advertising with that name.
+Wayfinding signage is another important tool to reinforce Downtown Rochester as a destination for patients throughout the world.
+Creating a new identity for the Saint Marys Place district has been discussed prior to the publishing of the DMC plans.
+Community conversations that occurred presented the name "Midtown" and some businesses started advertising with that name.
 The name Midtown was brought up during the public outreach and surveys of this study because of the connection of "Uptown" to the west and "Downtown" to the east.

 The sub-district Saint Marys Place extends further east and west than this study, but the branding, signage and furnishings could be applied to new developments throughout the rest of the sub-district.
 Once a logo and signage for the district is agreed upon, introducing it to the public is something that could be started immediately through new banners and signage.
-The re branding of area along 2nd Street could increase interest for development throughout the entire district.
-As the new development does happen, there could be an increase in the branding opportunities to help create the Saint Marys Place District into a destination for local residents and visitors to the hospital.
+The re-branding along 2nd Street could heighten interest for development throughout the entire district.
+As the new development occurs, there could be an increase in the branding opportunities to help create the Saint Marys Place District into a destination for local residents and visitors to the hospital.

-Wayfinding signage can identify a district as well as give direction to different destinations
+Wayfinding signage can identify a district as well as give direction to different destinations e area redevelops it is important that both visitors and local residents know where the destinations are and wayfinding will be key for this" Intercept Survey -